CrystallineButterfly/Budget-checker-app/README.md

 - start the server `rails s`

-- Enjoy interacting with the app.
+- Enjoy interacting with the app, stay safe out there!

 ## Author